3D Face From X: Learning Face Shape from Diverse Sources: Results

-\textbf{ARKit.} - Apple Inc recently released ARKit~\cite{ARKit}, which has the feature of capturing a user's 3D face with iPhone X smartphone.
-We compare our reconstruction results with those obtained by the Face Mesh tool in MeasureKit~\footnote{https://measurekit.com/}, where all face data comes directly from ARKit.
-Both methods take the RGB-D data scanned by iPhone X as input.
-We quantitatively evaluate the geometry accuracy of both methods, which is defined as the point-to-point distance between a reconstruction mesh and the corresponding ground-truth geometry captured by Range 7 3D Scanner~\cite{Range7}.
+\textbf{Comparison on Range 7 data.} We also compare our method with the methods of ARKit~\cite{ARKit} and Thies et al.~\cite{thies2015realtime} on 4 samples that have ground-truth models captured by a Range 7 3D Scanner~\cite{Range7}.
+ARKit~\cite{ARKit} released by Apple Inc is based on the method of~\cite{bouaziz2013online} and has the feature of capturing a user's 3D face with iPhone X smartphone.
+All the three methods take the RGB-D data scanned by iPhone X as input.
+We quantitatively evaluate the geometry accuracy of all methods, which is defined as the point-to-point distance between a reconstruction mesh and the corresponding ground-truth geometry captured by the Range 7 3D Scanner.
 Note that we only compare the facial part since the laser scanner fails to capture hair.
-To align the reconstructed 3D face model with the ground-truth 3D point cloud, we first manually label several landmarks to do rigid registration and then apply dense ICP for dense registration.
-From Fig.~\ref{fig:comparison_faceshift}, we can see that the geometry produced by our method is visually comparable or better than ARKit.
-The fitting errors in mean and standard deviation of our method and ARKit against the ground-truth geometry are also given for the examples in Fig.~\ref{fig:comparison_faceshift}, where our method obtains smaller fitting errors than ARKit.
+To align the reconstructed 3D face model with the ground-truth 3D point cloud, we first manually label several landmarks to do rigid registration and then apply iterative closest point (ICP) algorithm~\cite{Besl1992} for dense registration.
+From Fig.~\ref{fig:rgbd_range7}, we can see that the geometry produced by our method is visually comparable or better than ARKit and \cite{thies2015realtime}.
+The fitting errors in mean and standard deviation of our method and the other two methods against the ground-truth geometry are also given for the examples in Fig.~\ref{fig:rgbd_range7}, where our method obtains the smallest fitting errors.

-We also compare our method with ARKit for the scenario with only RGB input during testing, where we call ARKit on iPhone-X with only RGB information by disabling the depth camera, and apply it on the same examples in Fig.~\ref{fig:comparison_faceshift}.
-Our method with RGB inputs gives fitting errors in mean/standard deviation: 1.72/1.46 mm, 1.83/1.89 mm and 2.02/1.58 mm respectively for the three examples in Fig.~\ref{fig:comparison_faceshift}, while ARKit with RGB inputs gives errors: 1.81/1.69 mm, 2.32/2.12 mm and 2.27/2.17 mm.

-\textbf{Other RGB-based methods.} - We also compare our method with the state-of-the-art RGB-based methods ~\cite{JacksonBAT17, SelaRK17} by using the source codes provided by the authors.
-These RGB-based methods only use RGB information, while our method takes the additional depth information, which is used only in training but not in testing, for better self-supervised learning.
-We compute the fitting error by aligning the reconstructed meshes with the scanned point cloud.
-It can be observed from Fig.~\ref{fig:compare_rgb} that our method achieves the best reconstruction quality due to the additional depth supervision.
-These example demonstrates that even rough depth data captured by consumer-grade depth cameras can significantly improve the face capture performance.